phonglam3103/Cheminformatics/README.md

 1. Discovery of IL-33/ST2 small molecule inhibitors (In process https://sites.google.com/site/il33iproject/)
 2. Discovery the inhibitory activity of in-house chalcones against SARS-Cov-2 Main protease (https://doi.org/10.1007/s11224-022-02000-3)
 3. Repurposing commercial drugs against the infusion stage of monkeypox virus (https://doi.org/10.3390/ijms231911570)
-4. Discovery the inhibitory activity of flavonoid compounds against α-glucosidase and α-amylase in the treatment of diabete mellitus (In process)
+4. Discovery the inhibitory activity of flavonoid compounds against α-glucosidase and α-amylase in the treatment of diabetes mellitus (In process)
 5. Prediction of antibiotic resistance in hospitalized patients using machine learning algorithms from medical record data (In process)

 ## Publications